PCDevSecOps/ThalesGroup-crypto11/README.md

 Testing with a TPM and PKCS11
 -----------------------------

+You must know that tpm2-pkcs11 is much more limited than other libraries like softhsm2 for cryptographic operations.
+The absence of the `C_GenerateKey` function support in tpm2-pkcs11 library is one example of the limitations.
+As a consequence, all the tests involving the creation of keys will be skipped.

-You need to :
+To test with a TPM, you need to :

-- install a vTPM or a TPM on your machine
+- install a virtual TPM or use a TPM on your machine
 - install the `libtpm2_pkcs11` library

 Configure :